German Grand Prix: Vettel withstands the heat to win on home soil at last

 Red Bull, with 250 points, lead the constructors’ contest by 67 points from Mercedes, who are three points up on Ferrari.

 Last word to Red Bull team principal Christian Horner, who told BBC, “The most important thing today is that the cameraman who got struck by the tyre does not appear to have suffered serious injury.
 It’s a timely reminder that working in the pit lane is dangerous.
 Everyone reacted incredibly quickly and the most important thing is to hear that he seems to be fundamentally OK.”
-(Apex)
+(GP247)

 Subbed by AJN.